pokt-network/governance/constitution/constitution.md

   * the DAO or the Foundation (as the DAO's executor) being subject to a Legal Order that prohibits the DAO (or that, if the DAO were a Person, would prohibit the DAO) from executing any function or operation it would otherwise reasonably be expected to execute; or
   * any other unforeseen events resulting in unauthorized or unintended alterations to the checks and balances outlined in '4.
 Powers'.

-4.18.
+4.16.
 If any User becomes aware that there is a MAEE, such User (the "Sending Party") shall deliver to the Foundation a notice (an "Exception Notice") signed by such User:
   * Certifying that the Sending Party believes in good faith that there is a MAEE;
   * Describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief;
   * Containing a representation by the Sending Party, made to and for the benefit of the Foundation with the understanding that the Foundation will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.

-4.19.
+4.17.
 If the Foundation disputes the existence of a MAEE, then the Foundation shall promptly deliver a written notice of such non-acceptance, an "Exception Response Notice", to the Sending Party.
 The Exception Response Notice shall include the same categories of information, statements, evidence and representations and warranties as would be required for an Exception Notice, mutatis mutandis.
 The Sending Party may then lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.

-4.20.
+4.18.
 If the Foundation agrees with the contents of the Exception Notice, upon receiving an Exception Notice, the Foundation shall deposit the DAO's funds into a multi-signature account owned by all of the Directors of the Foundation, to be treated, to the extent permitted by applicable Legal Requirements, as a custodial trust held for the benefit of the DAO, until the Council enters into an Exception Handling Addendum.

-4.21.
+4.19.
 After depositing the funds into the trust, the Foundation must then within 14 days (unless 4.22 applies) publish a planned response to the MAEE (an "Exception Handling Proposal"):
   * Describing in reasonable detail a proposal by the Foundation of the actions to be taken, the agreements to be entered into, and the remedies to be sought by the Users involved;
   * Including copies of any written evidence or other material written information, and summaries of any other evidence, relevant to, and material for the consideration of, the MAEE and the other matters referred to in the Exception Notice.

-4.22.
+4.20.
 If the Foundation fears that details of the MAEE may be exploited and cause further harm to Users, they may do any of the following:
   * Publish their Exception Handling Proposal to a private channel containing only Voters;
   * Publish an Exception Handling Proposal that excludes exploitable details, to be followed by publication of such details only when the fix is ready to be deployed;
   * Secretly deploy fixes to the MAEE, only if such fixes do not amend Pocket Core’s consensus rules or undermine practical adherence to this Constitution, and under the understanding that such fixes may be replaced by the Council once the MAEE has been resolved.

-4.23.
+4.21.
 The term "Exception Handling Addendum" refers to an addendum to this Constitution setting forth the agreement on the existence or non-existence of a MAEE and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
-An Exception Handling Proposal shall become an Exception Handling Addendum once the Council has signalled approval of the Proposal, represented by at least 50% of Stakeholders from the previous On-Chain DAO Treasury account depositing an equivalent Governance Stake into the custodial trust.
+An Exception Handling Proposal shall become an Exception Handling Addendum once a majority (50%) of the pre-crisis Council (Voting Tokens claimed prior to the submission of the Exception Notice) has signaled approval of the Proposal.
 Each Exception Handling Addendum shall automatically and without further action of the Council or Foundation be deemed incorporated into and to form a part of this Constitution.

-4.24.
-Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust (including Governance Stakes) to a protocol-owned DAO account and reimburse duplicate Governance Stakes.
+4.22.
+Once the Foundation has executed on the Addendum and the MAEE is resolved, the Foundation shall return all funds in the custodial trust to a protocol-owned DAO account.
 If the Foundation neglects to return the funds within 14 days, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.

-4.25.
-If the Council disputes the existence of a MAEE, or does not wish to accept all or any part of the Foundation's Exception Handling Proposal, then the Council may simply abstain from depositing a Governance Stake into the Foundation's custodial trust account.
-If after 14 days at least 50% of the Council has neglected to signal support of the Proposal, and the Foundation refuses to return the DAO's funds to the original account, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
+4.23.
+If the Council disputes the existence of a MAEE, or does not wish to accept all or any part of the Foundation's Exception Handling Proposal, then the Council may simply reject the proposal.
+If after 14 days less than 50% of the Council have signaled support of the Proposal, and the Foundation refuses to return the DAO's funds to the original account, any member of the Council may lodge a complaint against the Foundation to the Cayman Island Summary Court.
 The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.

 #### Access Control List (ACL)

 ##### Extensibility, Automation & the Signaling Era

-4.26.
+4.24.
 The Foundation multi-sig will hold all ACL permissions at launch, but the Council may work to automate (and thus disintermediate) the Executive function by building a cross-chain integration between Pocket Network and the Council's Aragon Agent (or a similar smart contract representative).
 The period before automatic cross-chain execution is achieved will be referred to as the Signaling Era.

 ##### Executive Veto During & After the Signaling Era

-4.27.
+4.25.
 During the Signaling Era, the Foundation will retain a veto on all Governance Transactions as a failsafe.
 This veto falls within their Right to Refuse as part of their duty to steward Pocket Network.

-4.28.
+4.26.
 After the Signaling Era, the Foundation will still retain the right to veto (and the responsibility to sign) Governance Transactions that may involve parties who have not consented to this Constitution per ‘Informed Consent’.
 Before the Signaling Era officially ends, mechanisms must be developed that enable the Foundation to execute their custodial responsibilities in response to MAEEs, per ‘Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities’.

 ##### Transaction Batching

-4.29.
+4.27.
 By default, the Foundation will batch Governance Transactions on a weekly basis, unless an alternative schedule is specified in this Constitution.

 ### Judiciary

-4.30.
+4.28.
 Any Voter can challenge actions, if they think the action violates this Constitution, and offer a settlement up to the amount staked by the proposer of the action.
 The proposer of the action can then choose to either accept the settlement, cancelling their action, or stake more collateral to raise a dispute.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Citizens

-4.31.
+4.29.
 As the actors responsible for transaction finalization in Pocket Core, Validator Nodes have the power to overthrow the government apparatus of Pocket Network (outlined as the above Legislature, Executive, and Judiciary functions).
 They are trusted to represent the citizenry (Users) of Pocket Network because their Block Reward is tied directly to the number of relays being processed for developers (i.e. User usage).
 The Council must never approve Protocol Upgrades that would decouple this incentive alignment.

 ## 5. Liability